Solutions

 IBC

-From the beginning, CARBON will offer cells relying on IBC (Interdigitated Back Contact) technology.
-They offer a higher surface efficiency (+Wp/m²), better performance at low irradiance, and greater resistance to hot spots along with improved aesthetics.
-They are particularly suitable for integration into vehicles (VIPV) and buildings (BIPV).
+From the start of production, CARBON will also offer cells using IBC (Interdigitated Back Contact) technology.
+They allow a higher surface efficiency (+Wp/m²), a better performance at low irradiance, higher resistance to hot spots along with an enhanced design.
+They are particularly well suited for integration into vehicles (VIPV) and into buildings (BIPV).

 Contact us